Sridhar Vembu

 Sridhar Vembu (born 1968) is an Indian billionaire business magnate and the founder and former chief executive officer of the Zoho Corporation.
-According to Forbes, he is the 39th richest person in India with a net worth of $5.85 billion, as of 2024.
+As per the Forbes list of India's 100 richest tycoons, dated October 8, 2025, Vembu and siblings are ranked 51st, with a net worth of US$6 billion.

 He was awarded India's fourth highest civilian award, the Padma Shri, in 2021.

-As per Forbes list of India’s 100 richest tycoons, dated October 09, 2024, Sridhar Vembu & siblings are ranked 51st with a net worth of $5.8 Billion.

-Early life
+Personal life

 Vembu was born in 1968 in a middle class Tamil Hindu family, in a village in Thanjavur district, Tamil Nadu.
-He graduated with a bachelor's degree in Electrical Engineering from the Indian Institute of Technology, Madras in 1989, and earned his MS and PhD in Electrical Engineering degrees from Princeton University in New Jersey.
+He graduated with a bachelor's degree in Electrical Engineering from the Indian Institute of Technology, Madras in 1989, and earned his MS and PhD in Electrical Engineering from Princeton University in New Jersey.

+In 2026, a California court granted Vembu's estranged wife's request that he post US$1.7 billion bond in a divorce proceeding.
+They have a son with autism.

 Career

-Vembu launched his professional career working for Qualcomm as a wireless engineer in San Diego, California, before moving to the San Francisco Bay Area.
+Vembu started his professional career working for Qualcomm as a wireless engineer in San Diego, California, before moving to the San Francisco Bay Area.
 He has lived in San Jose and Pleasanton.

 In 1996, Vembu, along with two of his brothers, founded a software development house for network equipment providers called AdventNet.
 The company was renamed Zoho Corporation in 2009, focusing on providing SaaS support to Customer relationship management services.
 Vembu moved to Tenkasi, India in 2019.
 As of 2020, he held an 88 per cent stake in the company.
-Forbes estimated his net worth at USD $2.44 billion.
-In 2021, Sridhar Vembu was appointed to National Security Advisory Board.
+Forbes estimated his net worth at US$2.44 billion.
+In 2021, Vembu was appointed to the National Security Advisory Board.
 Despite being a unicorn, Zoho has been completely bootstrapped by Vembu and his co-founder Tony Thomas to avoid external influence.

 Social entrepreneurship

-Sridhar Vembu is noted for taking software and product development functions from urban centres into rural villages in India.
-Specifically, his company, Zoho, established its offices in rural Mathalamparai, Tenkasi district, Tamil Nadu and in suburban Renigunta, Andhra Pradesh.
+Vembu is noted for taking software and product development functions from urban centres into rural villages in India.
+His company, Zoho, established its offices in rural Mathalamparai, Tenkasi district, Tamil Nadu and in suburban Renigunta, Andhra Pradesh.
 He moved from the Bay Area to Mathalamparai at this time.

 In 2004, he set up Zoho Schools to provide vocational software development education to rural students as an alternative to formal university education.
 A statement from the company states that 15 to 20 per cent of its engineers have no college degree, but have received vocational education from Zoho Schools.
 In 2020, he announced a "rural school startup" focused on free primary education.